SelfReflect: Can LLMs Communicate Their Internal Answer Distribution?: Related Work

 \subsection{Summarization}

 Testing whether a summary of a long document is \emph{good} has a long history in natural language processing (NLP) \citep{zhang2024comprehensive}.
-Summaries are traditionally rated in terms of faithfulness to the long document, relevance of the chosen information, and fluency and coherence of their sentences \citep{sarkka2019applied}, as rated by humans or recently by LM judges \citep{jain2023multi}.
-In modern LLM-generated summaries, fluency and coherence are usually granted, so that the focus lays on the faithfulness and relevance of the summary, in other words, whether it \emph{contains the same information} as the long document.
+Summaries are traditionally rated in terms of consistency with the long document, relevance of the chosen information, and fluency and coherence of their sentences \citep{fabbri2021summeval}, as rated by humans or recently by LM judges \citep{jain2023multi}.
+In modern LLM-generated summaries, fluency and coherence are usually granted, so that the focus lays on the consistency and relevance of the summary, in other words, whether it \emph{contains the same information} as the long document.
 This fundamental question dates back to the Cloze test \citep{taylor1953cloze}.
 This test, originally designed for human language learners, masks out words from the long document and asks to fill them in.
 Summarization metrics like BLANC \citep{vasilyev-etal-2020-fill} run this test twice, once when conditioning an NLP model on the summary and once without.
 If the summary contains correct information, the NLP model should fill in better words.
 The masked-out performance can be quantified either as an accuracy gain \citep{vasilyev-etal-2020-fill} or, more softly, as a pseudo log-likelihood \citep{pmlr-v101-shin19a,wang-cho-2019-bert,salazar-etal-2020-masked,kauf-ivanova-2023-better}.
+Other recent metrics use masked-out tasks to estimate pointwise mutual information \citep{jung2024informationtheoretic}.

 Since our SelfReflect metric also quantifies the quality of a summary, we base it off Cloze-like masked-out tasks.
 But there is a twist: The summary string $s$ does not summarize another string but a \emph{distribution over} strings $\conditionalProbability{\theta}{}{A}{q}$.
 This means we must go beyond comparing $s$ to a specific string $a\sim\conditionalProbability{\theta}{}{A}{q}$, to quantifying how faithfully $s$ represents the density over the string space that $\conditionalProbability{\theta}{}{A}{q}$ defines, i.e., to all possible answers and how likely they are.
 To this end, we re-think masked-out tasks from the lens of sufficient statistics in the following section.